Skip to main content

 Display: Young Love

-Written by Paul Acampora
+By Paul Acampora

-New York : Dial Books for Young Readers, 2020.
+New York: Dial Books for Young Readers, 2020.
 Fiction.
 218 pages.

 Bye Forever, I Guess

-Written by Jodi Meadows
+By Jodi Meadows

-New York : Holiday House, 2024.
+New York: Holiday House, 2024.
 Fiction.
 284 pages.

 Toads & Diamonds

-Written by Heather Tomlinson
+By Heather Tomlinson

-New York : Henry Holt, 2010.
+New York: Henry Holt, 2010.
 Fiction.
 278 pages.

-A retelling of the Perrault fairy tale set in pre-colonial India, in which two stepsisters receive gifts from a goddess and each walks her own path to find her gift's purpose, discovering romance along the way.--Publisher.
+A retelling of the Perrault fairy tale set in pre-colonial India, in which two stepsisters receive gifts from a goddess and each walks her own path to find her gift's purpose, discovering romance along the way.--Editor

 That's What Friends Do

-Written by Cathleen Barnhart
+By Cathleen Barnhart

-New York, NY : Harper, an imprint of Harper Collins Publishers, 2020.
+New York: Harper, an imprint of Harper Collins Publishers, 2020.
 Fiction.
 340 pages.

-Crushing it
+Crushing It

-Written by Joanne Levy
+By Joanne Levy

-New York : Aladdin, an imprint of Simon & Schuster Children's Publishing Division, 2017.
+New York: Aladdin, an imprint of Simon & Schuster Children's Publishing Division, 2017.
 Fiction.
 229 pages.

 Comments